Hunt Big Trees

 - Virginia Tech Dendrology

 - Minimum tree size.
-For a tree to be eligible for nomination, it must have a trunk circumference of 9.5” at 4.5’ above ground line and be at least 13’ tall.
+For a tree to be eligible for the Virginia Big Tree Register, it must be at least 13’ tall and have a trunk circumference of at least 9.5” measured at 4.5’ above ground line.
 For more information about tree measurements, visit our page on How to Measure a Big Tree.

 - Field equipment.
 Here is a list of items you should take to the field with you when hunting big trees.
 If you do not have these items, we can arrange for you to borrow them at a local extension office.
 Please contact us at firstname.lastname@example.org.